public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 Not everything in quarantine is equally risky.
 In many CMS sites, the most valuable business assets are media uploads—product photos, PDFs, brand collateral—and those are often recoverable even when code files are compromised.
 Our approach is to restore assets selectively, prioritizing non-executable formats and scanning them before reintroduction.

-From a workflow perspective, we advise teams to rebuild the application layer first, then reattach content.
-That order reduces the chances that you’ll restore an infected script that sits beside your images and gets executed by the web server.
-Once the site is stable, we also recommend moving user-uploaded content out of the main code tree when feasible, because separating “content” from “code” makes future recoveries less dramatic.
+From a workflow perspective, we advise teams to rebuild the application layer first.
+Then reattach content only after the codebase is clean and stable.
+That order lowers the chance of restoring an infected script alongside images and other assets.
+Otherwise, the web server may execute malware hidden in recovered content.
+Once the site is stable, we also recommend moving user uploaded content out of the main code tree when possible.
+This separation between content and code makes future recoveries far less dramatic.

 Fix public_html subfolders not loading: document root and folder structure